 If all conditions are met:

 Permit fees are assessed in accordance with Executive Regulation No. 5-11AMIII, Schedule of Fees for Permits, Licenses and Certifications.
-A 10% Automation Enhancement Fee will be added to the above cost.

 An electrical permit for mechanical equipment and appliance installation is required when new high voltage branch circuit conductors or feeder circuit conductors are installed.
 An electrical permit is not required to hook-up appliances to existing conductors and to add/replace disconnect switches.